bosesuneha/action-release-workflows/README.md

 ```

-The `release` job calls the reusable workflow and takes as input the path to the CHANELOG.md file.
+The `release` job calls the reusable workflow in `action-release-workflows` and takes as input the path to the CHANELOG.md file.